conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 **Conduktor annotations**
 - `conduktor.io/description` is optional.
 The description field in markdown that will be displayed in the Topic Catalog view
 - `conduktor.io/description.editable` is optional (defaults `"true"`).
 Defines whether the description can be updated in the UI
+- `metadata.catalogVisibility` is **optional**.
+Can be `PUBLIC` or `PRIVATE`.
+  - When the topic is linked to a Self-Service Application, defines whether the topic is visible (`PUBLIC`) in the Topic Catalog or not (`PRIVATE`).
+  - If empty, the Topic Catalog Visibility is inherited from the ApplicationInstance field `spec.defaultCatalogVisibility`.

 **Side effect in Console & Kafka:**
 - Kafka